MapsPeople/docs/src/cms/index.md

 ### Location

-Each Location also has a certain number of settings associated with it.
-If you select a Location on the CMS, you will be presented with a sidebar-menu with the following options:
+Each Location also has a number of settings associated with it.
+If you select a Location on the Map or in the List view in the CMS, you will be presented with a modal with the following settings:

-* **Type** - If your Location belongs to and already defined Type, you can set that here.
-This ensures that you only have to fill out a minimum of data, as much of the following data will be fillin in automatically based on the Type.
+* **Type** - Locations must have a Type applied, which can be set in the Location details editor.
+When creating a new Location some settings are inherited from the selected Type e.g. Name and Icon.
+You can always change the inherited settings to something else if necessary.
 * **Name & Description** - Type in the name of your Location, and a Description.
 Entering it in the default language is mandatory, but you also have options to enter it in alternative languages.
 * **Area** - Choose the colour of the Area the Location covers.
 You can also set whether the Area is visible or not.
 * **Status** - Toggle whether or not this Location appears in searches.
 * **Restrictions** - Determine which, if any, App User Role Restrictions this Location should be subject to.
 * **Categories** - Add which, if any, Categories this Location belongs to.
-* **Location Icon** - If not part of a Type, you can set an Icon to be used on the map for this Location.
+* **Location Icon** - You can set an Icon to be used on the Map for this Location.
-* **Image Options** - Here you have the option to connect an image to a location.
+* **Image Options** - Here you have the option to connect an image to a Location.
 See below for further details.
-* **Search Aliases** - Other search terms that can be searched, and still return this location, even if it is not a match to the Name, Type or Category.
+* **Search Aliases** - Other search terms that can be searched, and still return this Location, even if it is not a match to the Name, Type or Category.
 * **Venue Details** - Select which Building and Floor this Location should belong to.
 * **External ID** - You can define an External ID that a Location should use alongside its internal ID.
 * **Coordinates** - The coordinates of your Location.
-* **MapsIndoors Location ID** - The internal ID of your location.
+* **MapsIndoors Location ID** - The internal ID of your Location.
 * **Active** - If your Location is only displayed and searchable for a given time period, you can define that here.
 * **Custom Properties** - MapsIndoors supports Custom Properties, defined by key-value pairs.
 * **Location History** - See the editing history of this Location.